openshift/assisted-test-infra/README.md

 1. Deploy services for assisted deployment on Minikube
 1. Create cluster in bm-inventory service
 1. Download ISO image
-1. Spawn required number of VMs from downloaded ISO with params that can be configured by os env (check makefile)
+1. Spawn required number of VMs from downloaded ISO with parameters that can be configured by OS env (check makefile)
 1. Wait until nodes are up and registered in bm-inventory
 1. Set nodes roles in bm-inventory by matching VM names (worker/master)
 1. Verify all nodes have required hardware to start installation